 Do Your Research

 Get online and do your research.
+Talk to your Vet.
 Learn about your enemy!
 Find what works for you and your pup.
-If you live in an area where there is lime disease, you may not be able to get around using spot on treatments.
+If you live in an area where there is lyme disease, you may not be able to get around using spot on treatments.
 You should definitely talk to your vet about the risks involved and figure out what is best for you and your pet.

 Now that we have information and know how harmful flea drops can be to our pets, it’s our job to try to find other solutions if appropriate.
-You may need to still use spot on flea treatments but you will find that you are using way less this way.
+You may need to still use spot on flea treatments but you will find that you are using less.
 Others have found that they no longer have a need to buy spot on flea drops at all.
 It’s really about doing the research and finding the best solution for you and your pets.

 Do you have any homemade flea and tick remedies for pups?
 Please share them in the comments below.
 We can only learn and grow as a pet community with your help!
 It takes teamwork to raise our pups and keep them healthy and happy.
 Sharing is everything.